wanderindev/do-kubernetes/README.md

 ingress-nginx   nginx-ingress-controller-7fb85bc8bb-4s2sl   1/1     Running   0          2m
 ```

-And you can check the IP for the load balancer by running:
+And you can check that the new load balancer is ready and what is its IP by running:

 ```sh
 kubectl get svc -n ingress-nginx